toliaqat/xenon-wiki/Metrics-with-Xenon.md

 Moreover metric service can become quite large (1B services), Xenon persistent services are being cached on node load and on service creation which means a large amount of services will be loaded in memory.
 To prevent caching of those services we can use **ON_DEMAND_LOAD** service option that will eventually cause idle services to stop shortly after they created and to be removed from cache.

-Moreover another significant point, if you'd like to fetch stored metrics with a query then the query will fetch the services directly from Lucene index and thus they won't be loaded into cache, that means fetching services with Xenon query won't affect memory load.
+Another significant point, if you'd like to fetch stored metrics with a query then the query will fetch the services directly from Lucene index and thus they won't be loaded into cache, that means fetching services with Xenon query won't affect memory load.

 **WIP** **WIP** **WIP**